 Steps

-First, weigh all the ingredients carefully; the chickpeas and olives should be well rinsed and drained.
+First, weigh all the ingredients carefully, and make sure the chickpeas and olives are well rinsed and drained.
 Chop the olives into pieces.

-Also, bring some water to boil in a large pot and add a bit of granulated broth.
+Also, bring some water to a boil in a large pot and add a bit of granular broth.

-Place all the ingredients in the blender jar and blend well.
-You can also use a hand blender and, if you prefer to find pieces in the cold cut, you can add the chopped olives by hand only after blending everything, as you like.
+Put all the ingredients into the blender jug and blend well.
+You can also use a hand blender, and if you prefer to find pieces in the cold cut, you can add the hand-chopped olives only after blending everything, as you like.
 I blended everything together.

-If it’s too dry and hard to blend, add a couple of teaspoons of water.
-Furthermore, taste and check if the salt is okay: don’t make it too salty as it will also cook in the broth!
+If it’s too dry and difficult to blend, add a couple of teaspoons of water.
+Also, taste it to see if the seasoning is right: don’t make it too salty because it will also cook in the broth!

-Transfer everything onto a clean dishtowel that has not been treated with scented softeners, mind you.
+Transfer everything onto a clean tea towel not treated with scented softeners, please.

 With the mixture, create an oblong shape, and if necessary, slightly wet your hands to perform this operation.

-Roll the dishtowel tightly and tie it with kitchen twine in several places to seal all the cold cut.
+Roll the tea towel well and tie it with kitchen twine at several points to seal the entire cold cut.

-Place the formed salami in the pot with the broth, cover, and cook at a low flame for about 20 minutes.
+Place the formed salami in the pot with the broth, cover, and cook over low heat for about 20 minutes.

-At the end of cooking, turn off the heat and allow it to cool in the pot.
-Once cooled, lift the salami from the broth and let it drain a bit before removing it from the dishtowel.
+At the end of cooking, turn off and let it cool in the pot.
+Once cooled, lift the salami from the broth and let it drain a bit before removing it from the tea towel.

-I found it very tasty and I use it to fill bread and sandwiches adding arugula and cherry tomatoes which go perfectly with it.
-I didn’t take pictures but I also enjoyed it with grilled eggplant and it’s exquisite!
+I found it very flavorful and I use it to fill bread and sandwiches, adding arugula and cherry tomatoes, which go perfectly.
+I didn’t take photos, but I also enjoyed it with grilled eggplants, and it’s delicious!

-The entire cold cut once cooled weighs about 300g (about 10.5 oz) and costs only 10 WW points.
-Therefore, you can cut 30 slices of 10g each that cost only 1 WW point each, from which you can make several thinner slices.
-Considering it’s mostly made of chickpeas, I’d say this vegan salami can be considered vegetable protein, then you can decide how best to use it.
-Maybe even cut into cubes and added to salads in summer, the choice is yours!
+Once cooled, the entire cold cut weighs about 300g (10.5 oz) and costs only 10 WW points.
+So you can get 30 slices of 10g (0.35 oz) each, costing only 1 WW point each, and from which you can cut various thinner slices.
+Considering it’s mostly made of chickpeas, I would say this vegan salami can be considered a vegetable protein.
+Then you’ll see how best to use it.
+Perhaps even cut into cubes and added to summer salads, the choice is yours!

-I’m looking forward to hearing if you’ve made it and liked it.
+I look forward to hearing if you made it and liked it.

 Enjoy your meal!